PriyeshPandey2000/whisper-stt/apps/whispering/README.md

 </details>

-## Why Whispering Exists
+## Why NoteFlux Exists

 I was paying $30/month for a transcription app.
 Then I did the math: the actual API calls cost about $0.36/hour.
 At my usage (3-4 hours/day), I was paying $30 for what should cost $3.

 That's when I realized these apps are just middlemen.
 They take your audio, send it to OpenAI's Whisper API, and charge you 10x markup.
 Plus your recordings go through their servers, get stored who knows where, and you're locked into their ecosystem.

-So I built Whispering to cut out the middleman.
+So I built NoteFlux to cut out the middleman.
 You bring your own API key, your audio goes directly to the provider, and you pay actual costs.
 No subscription, no tracking, no lock-in.
 Just transcription at cost.

 The code is open source because I believe tools this fundamental should be free.
 Companies pivot, get acquired, or shut down.
 But open source is forever.

 ### Cost Comparison

-With Whispering, you pay providers directly instead of marked-up subscription prices:
+With NoteFlux, you pay providers directly instead of marked-up subscription prices:

 | Service | Cost per Hour | Light Use (20 min/day) | Moderate Use (1 hr/day) | Heavy Use (3 hr/day) | Traditional Tools |
 |---------|---------------|------------------------|-------------------------|----------------------|-------------------|